The Book: Precious Bane by Mary Webb (1924)

 Photo credit: The BBC

 Quotations are taken from (Precious Bane) by Mary Webb.
-(Edition: London: Jonathan Cape LTD, 1934)If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+(Edition: London: Jonathan Cape LTD, 1934)Pin this article to read later!
+And make sure to follow us on Pinterest.